Rey Vargas: Vargas vs. Manzanilla

 Vargas made his fourth title defense against the WBC Silver super bantamweight champion Franklin Manzanilla on 9 February 2019 at the Fantasy Springs Casino in Indio, California.
 It took place following a nine-month absence from the sport caused by a shoulder surgery, followed by a respiratory infection.
 Manzanilla was ranked #3 by the WBC at super bantamweight.
 The bout served as the co-main event to the DAZN broadcast card headlined by a junior lightweight title fight between Alberto Machado and Andrew Cancio.
 Vargas won the fight by unanimous decision, with all three judges awarding him a 117–110 scorecard.
 He sustained three different cuts from head clashes.
 Manzanilla was twice deducted a point for hitting on the break.
 Vargas landed 207 of 719 total punches (28.8%) while Manzanilla landed 93 of 581 total punches (16%).

 Vargas vs. Kameda

-Vargas made his third title defense against the one-time WBO bantamweight champion Tomoki Kameda on 13 July 2019 at the Dignity Health Sports Park in Carson, California.
+Vargas made his fifth title defense against the one-time WBO bantamweight champion Tomoki Kameda on 13 July 2019 at the Dignity Health Sports Park in Carson, California.
 Kameda had earned his right to challenge with a decision victory over Abigail Medina to capture the WBC interim super bantamweight championship.
 The bout was headlined a DAZN broadcast card.
-Vargas justified his role as the betting favorite, Vargas justified his role as the betting favorite, as he won the fight by unanimous decision.
+Vargas justified his role as the betting favorite, as he won the fight by unanimous decision.
 All three judges scored the fight 117–110 in his favor.
 Vargas out-landed Kameda 173 to 133 in total punches, but only 122 to 120 in power punches.